 Ways to Serve

 Israeli couscous salad is filling and is served as either a main dish or a side.
 When serving as a main dish, add a side of pita bread or make these filled pita pockets substituted with this salad.
 Or, make a meat dish and serve the salad as a side instead.
-These easy pan-fried lamb chops or pan-fried cod are quick and delicious dishes that also pair well with Israeli couscous salad.
+These easy pan-fried lamb chops or pan-fried cod are quick and delicious dishes that also pair well with Israeli couscous salad; blackened chicken is another tasty protein to serve with.
 If you’re in a kabob mood, serve the salad next to grilled beef shish kabobs or oven-baked chicken kabobs.

 Make Ahead & Storage